dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## Access a secret

-::: moniker range=">= aspnetcore-2.0"

 The [ASP.NET Core Configuration API](xref:fundamentals/configuration/index) provides access to Secret Manager secrets.

+::: moniker range=">= aspnetcore-2.0 <= aspnetcore-2.2"

 If your project targets .NET Framework, install the [Microsoft.Extensions.Configuration.UserSecrets](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.UserSecrets) NuGet package.

+::: moniker-end

+::: moniker range=">= aspnetcore-2.0"

 In ASP.NET Core 2.0 or later, the user secrets configuration source is automatically added in development mode when the project calls <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*> to initialize a new instance of the host with preconfigured defaults. `CreateDefaultBuilder` calls <xref:Microsoft.Extensions.Configuration.UserSecretsConfigurationExtensions.AddUserSecrets*> when the <xref:Microsoft.AspNetCore.Hosting.IHostingEnvironment.EnvironmentName> is <xref:Microsoft.AspNetCore.Hosting.EnvironmentName.Development>: